Post

 Filter: http && ip.addr==172.26.211.155 (Attacker only)

-We search for the among the oldest packet sent by the C2 server to the victim to search for the first function that the attacker tested:
+We search for the oldest packet sent by the C2 server to the victim to search for the first function that the attacker tested:

 phpinfo